AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

 ## Context Embeddings and Substitutions

+The previously presented syntax, however, is not the complete picture.
+We also need to define *conversion*, a binary relation on terms which expresses how a term can be converted to another by ways of computation.
+Any normalization algorithm must respect conversion; otherwise arbitrary well-typed transformations would be possible, most of which cannot be understood as evaluation.

+*$\beta$-conversion* specifies that arguments to a $\lambda$ term can be substituted inside the $\lambda$ body. *$\eta$-conversion* informally says that `(λ x. f x)` is convertible to `f`.
+We will specify these formally at the end of this \chname.
+In order to do so, we need to first define *substitution* and *embedding*.

-In order to specify $\beta$-conversion, we need a notion of substitution.
-Also, the $\eta$-rule must refer to a notion of *weakening* or *embedding*: it mentions the "same" term under and over a $\lambda$ binder, but the two occurrences cannot be definitionally the same, since they are in different contexts and thus have different types.
+Substitution is clearly needed to specify $\beta$-conversion.
+The $\eta$-rule in turn must refer to a notion of *weakening* or *embedding*: it mentions the "same" term under and over a $\lambda$ binder, but the two occurrences cannot be definitionally the same, since they are in different contexts and thus have different types.
 We need to express the notion that whenever one has a term in a context, one can construct essentially the same term in a larger context.
 We use *order-preserving-embeddings* for this.
 Embeddings enable us to state the $\eta$-rule, but we also make use of them for defining substitutions.

 ### Embeddings {#sec:embeddings}

-We define order-preserving embeddings the following way:
+We define order-preserving embeddings the following way.

 ~~~{.agda}
     -- Embedding.agda